 The Alliance collects information from the following groups of users:

 The Alliance is a membership organization and, as such, holds data that our member NGOs have provided during the application process and by updating their profiles or by contacting the Alliance.
 The information held includes contact details for individuals within the member organization (including names, phone numbers, and e-mail addresses) and contact details of references provided in support of the member’s application.
 Member profiles, including contact names and phone/e-mail information, may be shown on their profile on our website.
 Members can edit information and control what is publicly visible on the site.
 Members are responsible for the accuracy of data provided during the application process and that which is publicly available via their profile.
-Members can resign as per the processes set out in the Alliance Bylaws.
-When an organization applies to the Alliance, the contacts that they provide are automatically added to both the members’ and newsletter distribution lists in Mailchimp.
-Unsuccessful applicants will be removed from the member distribution list but will be asked if they would like to continue receiving the newsletter.
+When an organization is accepted to join the Alliance, the contacts that they provide are automatically added to both the members’ and newsletter distribution lists in Mailchimp.

 b.
 Service users